EDU 966 Google Earth in the Classroom

 During the course, participants will research and discuss Google Earth as a cross-curricular teaching tool, collaborate, and create plans for interdisciplinary application by grade level.

-*Participants in this course will have several mandatory, synchronous, video conference sessions.
-Information regarding these can be found on each course registration page.
+*Participants in this course will have a mandatory, synchronous, video conference session.
+Information regarding this can be found on each course registration page.

 See what other educators are saying about this course

 I expect to use maps in other curricular areas besides social studies.
 I can use what I have learning in this course to create highly engaging lessons using Google Earth and Google MapsH.H., Elementary Teacher

 This course had a wonderful amount of new resources to explore and integrate into the classroom.L.W., World Languages Teacher

 I really enjoyed the final project with HyperDocs.
 It was a great culminating activity that has changed how I'd like to teach.
 I even passed this on to my wife, who is also a teacher, and she is now loving to use these too!J.M.

 I really enjoyed what this class had to offer in regards to apply technology to enhance my classroom, as well as good takeaways for personal use too!J.M.

 I will be able to help rewrite curriculum for grades k-5 in the areas of maps and geography for my district with the information and practical application this course provided.M.H., Elementary Teacher

 This course was very helpful in providing information and classroom application for Google Earth and Google Maps.M.H., Elementary Teacher

 I learned practical information I can use in my classB.B., Science Teacher